whitehax0r/ArchLinux-PS4v2/README.md

 # Recommended emulators and tips:

 - RPCS3 - PS3 emulator.
-(You can try with the AppImage in their [website.](https://rpcs3.net/download))
+(You can try their[AppImage.](https://rpcs3.net/download))
 - PCSX2 - PS2 emulator.
-(You can try with the AppImage in their [website.](https://pcsx2.net/downloads/#nightly-anchor))
+(You can try their[AppImage.](https://pcsx2.net/downloads/#nightly-anchor))
 - Nintendo Switch emulator.
-(You can try with the AppImage in their [website.](https://yuzu-emu.org/downloads/))
+(You can try their[AppImage.](https://yuzu-emu.org/downloads/))

-If you will run games on Wine, Swap should be enable, run the following commands:
+If you run games on Wine, Swap should be enable, just run the following commands:

 >__sudo dd if=/dev/zero of=/swapfile bs=1M count=8192 status=progress__